 Andy Lassen VC, MC** was one of the great heroes of World War II.
-The time is ripe for a new international TV documentary series about his life and exploits.
+With the war in Ukraine grinding on, now is the time for new international TV Documentary series about his life and experiences.

-On 9 April 2025, it will be 80 years since Anders Lassen was killed in action.
-The time is ripe for a high-quality TV documentary series to convey all the latest knowledge gathered about Lassen, set his exploits in the wider context of World War II and show they are still relevant.
+On April 9, 2025 it will be 80 years since Anders Lassen was killed.
+It is now time for a high-quality TV documentary series to convey all the latest knowledge gathered about Lassen, his role in SOE, SAS and in Special Boat Squadron, and set his achievements and exploits into a wider context of World War II.

 Work on the series is at a very early phase.
-Several production companies have shown interest, but none have been willing to commit to or fund the project at this stage.
+Several productions companies have shown interest, but none have been willing to commit to or fund the project at this stage.

-To develop the concept, we need to invest time and money in a pitch that will convince production companies and TV channels to see the project through to a successful completion.
+To develop the concept, we need to invest time and money in at pitch that will convince production companies and TV Channels to see the project through to a successful completion.

 Examples of what to expect